uulm-mrm/git_hooks/README.md

 # Abort commit when files need formatting
 setup_git_hooks(ABORT_COMMIT)

-# defines which tools should be run on pre-commit (comma-separated list of: format, tidy)
+# defines which tools should be run on pre-commit (comma-separated list of: format, lint)
 setup_git_hooks(MODES "format")

 # comma-separated list of directories to ignore